 \section{Restrictions on $p.e.(\mon)$}

-In this section, we switch focus back to the entirety of pairs of distinct properly embedded arcs $\gamma_1, \gamma_2$ in a surface $\pg$, and the images of these arcs under right-veering $\mon \in \mcg$.
-The motivating observation here is that, as the endpoints of each arc are by definition included in any right position, the property of the initial horizontal segments of the images being initially parallel is independent of right position, and so is a property of the pair $\mon(\gamma_1),\mon(\gamma_2)$.
-In particular, for \emph{positive} $\mon$, if $\mon(\gamma_1)$ and $\mon(\gamma_2)$ are initially parallel, they must admit consistent right positions $\pos_i(\mon,\gamma_i)$ in which the initial segments are completed (see Example \ref{ex_rp}).
-We are interested in understanding what necessary conditions on $\alpha \in p.e.(\mon)$ (Definition \ref{def_pe}) can be derived from the information that $\mon(\gamma_1)$ and $\mon(\gamma_2)$ are initially parallel.
-These are summarized in Lemma \ref{lem_type_1_condition} and Theorem \ref{thm_nested}.
+In this section, we switch focus back to the entirety of a pair of distinct properly embedded arcs $\gamma_1, \gamma_2$ in a surface $\pg$, and the images of these arcs under a right-veering diffeomorphism $\mon$.
+The motivating observation here is that, as the endpoints of each arc are by definition included in any right position, the property of the initial horizontal segments of the images determining an initially parallel region is independent of right position, and so is a property of the pair $\mon(\gamma_1),\mon(\gamma_2)$.
+In particular, for \emph{positive} $\mon$, if $\mon(\gamma_1)$ and $\mon(\gamma_2)$ are initially parallel, they must admit consistent right positions $\pos_i(\mon,\gamma_i)$ in which the initially parallel region is completed (see Example \ref{ex_rp}).
+We are interested in understanding what necessary conditions on $\alpha \in p.e.(\mon)$ (Definition~\ref{def_pe}) can be derived from the information that $\mon(\gamma_1)$ and $\mon(\gamma_2)$ are initially parallel.